melodi-lab/gmtk/README.md

 ```

 If you build GMTK with a compiler that does not support ISO C++ 2011,
-the gmtkDMLPtrain program will not be compiled.
+the `gmtkDMLPtrain` program will not be compiled.
 You will also want to
 use a good CBLAS implementation like MKL or ATLAS to get the best
-performance with gmtkDMLPtrain.
-See the relevant options in ./configure --help
+performance with `gmtkDMLPtrain`.
+See the relevant options in `./configure --help`

 Also note that on some platforms, ABI incompatibilities can cause
 programs that mix ISO C++ 2011 and non-2011 C++ to fail (they may
 compile & link successfully, but crash or produce incorrect output).
-gmtkDMLPtrain may not work properly on such platforms.
+`gmtkDMLPtrain` may not work properly on such platforms.

-gmtkViz (which is a graphical user interface for taking an
-existing graph structure specified using a .str file, and quickly
-producing a nice layout of that graph, and a resulting .eps/.pdf file
-for, say, inclusion in a paper) is only built if a suitable wxWidgets
-(http://www.wxwidgets.org/) installation version 3.0 or later is
-detected at configure time.
-The "Print to EPS file" option under the
-file menu does not work with wxWidgets 2.9.2 or earlier due to bugs in
-wxWidgets.
-You can use the native OS print-to-file driver to produce
-a PDF file, but on Linux it seems to generate bitmap rather than vector
-output.
-Note that wxWidgets is the only external dependence needed to
-compile any of GMTK.
+`gmtkViz` (which is a graphical user interface for taking an existing graph structure specified using a .str file, and quickly producing a nice layout of that graph, and a resulting .eps/.pdf file for, say, inclusion in a paper) is only built if a suitable [wxWidgets](http://www.wxwidgets.org/) installation version 3.0 or later is detected at configure time.
+The "Print to EPS file" option under the file menu does not work with wxWidgets 2.9.2 or earlier due to bugs in wxWidgets.
+You can use the native OS print-to-file driver to produce a PDF file, but on Linux it seems to generate bitmap rather than vector output.
+Note that wxWidgets is the only external dependence needed to compile any of GMTK, nor is it required to use GMTK.

 On most platforms, gmtkViz will be built automatically if a suitable
 wx-config is available under your PATH environment variable.
 You can
-also specify how to find wxWidgets using the --with-wx configure options.
+also specify how to find wxWidgets using the `--with-wx` configure options.
-See "configure --help" for more details.
+See `configure --help` for more details.
 If a suitable wxWidgets installation
-is not found, gmtkViz will be skipped but the rest of GMTK will build and
+is not found, `gmtkViz` will be skipped but the rest of GMTK will build and
 work fine.

-To build gmtkViz on Mac OSX we recommend installing wxWidgets via
+To build `gmtkViz` on Mac OSX we recommend installing wxWidgets via
-MacPorts https://www.macports.org/ as we have had great difficulty
+[MacPorts](https://www.macports.org/) as we have had some difficulty
-building a wxWidgets that will work with gmtkViz.
-Note that GMTK is
+building a wxWidgets that will work with `gmtkViz`.
+Note that a verfsion of GMTK is
-now available through MacPorts as well, so installing GMTK via MacPorts
+available through MacPorts as well, so installing GMTK via MacPorts
-will pull in the proper wxWidgets.
+will pull in the proper `wxWidgets`.

 You will also need to install X11 on OSX 10.8 and later in order for gmtkViz
 to build.
-We recommend installing XQuartz http://xquartz.macosforge.org
+We recommend installing [XQuartz](http://xquartz.macosforge.org).

-gmtkViz is not supported on Cygwin.
+`gmtkViz` is not supported on Cygwin.
 (If you've had any luck building
 with wxWidgets on Cygwin, shoot us an email and let us in on the
 secret!)

 Note that the main development compiler used for GMTK is GNU
 gcc/g++.
 Other compilers have also been tested (such as the Clang,
 LLVM-GCC, and the Intel C++ compiler) but not nearly as extensively
 as GNU gcc/g++.
 In the below, we will assume gcc/g++.

 GMTK should compile with almost no warnings with the development